BurntSushi/goim/README.md

 Licensing minutia
 =================
-While IMDb is generous enough to provide an easily parseable dump of a subset of their data, they are pretty finnicky with
+While IMDb is generous enough to provide an easily parseable dump of a subset of their data, they are pretty finicky with
 [their licensing](http://www.imdb.com/help/show_leaf?usedatasoftware).

 This project is not a commerical project.
 The **only source** of IMDb data in